aleixsuau/challenger-react/libs/shell/README.md

 # shell

-Shell component with core elements (header, menu, footer...) for the app.
+Shell component with core elements (header, navbar, footer...) for the app.

 ## Running unit tests